 Use this feature to retrieve metadata and historical data for a given transaction or for all transactions in a given time interval.
 To perform an Oracle Flashback Transaction Query, select from the static data dictionary view FLASHBACK_TRANSACTION_QUERY.

-For more information, see Section 16.5, "Using Oracle Flashback Transaction Query."
+Using Oracle Flashback Transaction Query.

-Typically, you use Oracle Flashback Transaction Query with an Oracle Flashback Version Query that provides the transaction IDs for the rows of interest (see Section 16.6, "Using Oracle Flashback Transaction Query with Oracle Flashback Version Query.")
+Typically, you use Oracle Flashback Transaction Query with an Oracle Flashback Version Query that provides the transaction IDs for the rows of interest.

+Using Oracle Flashback Transaction Query with Oracle Flashback Version Query